anonwins/woo-poly-integration/README.md

 [![Wordpress rating](http://img.shields.io/wordpress/plugin/r/woo-poly-integration.svg)](https://wordpress.org/plugins/woo-poly-integration/)
 [![License](https://poser.pugx.org/hyyan/woo-poly-integration/license.svg)](https://packagist.org/packages/hyyan/woo-poly-integration)

+**This is a working fork for current WP/WC versions.
+It addresses fixes**

+The original author says:
 **Given that I am not using Wordpress these days and I haven't really been using WooPoly for a while.
 I am looking for maintainers to take over this project.
 If you're interested, please reply to this [issue](https://github.com/hyyan/woo-poly-integration/issues/410) or get in touch with me via email: hyyanaf [at] gmail [dot] com**